david-ewan-campbell/kirill/README.md

 ## A collaborative project to build a distributed musical instrument.
-- Uses the built-in web audio context & various other technologies/languages, including Ruby, Javascript, Shell scripting, HTML & CSS.
+- Uses the built-in web audio context & various other technologies/languages, including Ruby, Javascript, Shell scripting, HTML & CSS & Sinatra.

 - Fully test driven to build the most stable production code using RSPEC with Ruby & Jest with Javascript.

-- Collaborative process explored using a Trello board & Google Docs
+- Collaborative process explored using a Trello board & Google Docs.

+- Committing often for each incremental change & trying to have the commit message ethos of 'why' rather than just 'what'.

-- Will be deployed using Railway.
+- Will be deployed using Railway - in progress.
 ### Named after the 2022 Air Guitar World Champion, Kirill "Guitarantula" Blumenkrants.

 ## Testing